 Slovenia is a small country with a huge diversity of geography and climate.
 This means that you can see so much in just a few miles when you choose car rental in Slovenia.
-Check out the branch menu below and you will see that we have lots of locations that make it quick to pick up your rental and continue with your visit.
-When you rent a car in Slovenia with Sixt you will also enjoy our simple booking process, so read on for more information on making the most of your visit.
+Check out our selection of branches and you will see that we have lots of locations that make it quick to pick up your rental and continue with your visit.
+When you rent a car in Slovenia with Sixt you will also enjoy our simple booking process.

-We know you'll be keen to start your exploration of this fascinating country, so we have branches offering car rental at major airports, transport hubs and key city locations.
-To help you on your way, this article contains lots of hints and tips on how to ensure better car rental deals in Slovenia, and understand local driving laws.
-The Places of Interest section below also has ideas for interesting locations to visit in your rental.
+We know you'll be keen to start your exploration of this fascinating country, so we have branches offering car rental at major airports, transit hubs and key city locations.
+Book one of our car rental deals in Slovenia and see all of the interesting sights the country has to offer.

 With high, Alpine roads, coastal routes and busy city center streets, this small country has many driving environments to enjoy.
-When you choose car rental with Sixt, you can access a huge fleet of rental cars to ensure that you can access the perfect vehicle for your trip, making sure that you are well equipped to enjoy your road trip.
-For example, SUVs will help you tackle those mountain roads, while compact cars and sedans can easily slip through those busy city streets.
-If you're bringing lots of luggage, or plan lots of shopping, you might want to consider a station wagon, while vans are the answer to the mobility needs of larger groups.
+When you choose car rental with Sixt, you can access a huge fleet featuring diverse car categories.
+Our large selection helps ensure that you can access the perfect vehicle for your trip, making sure that you are well equipped to enjoy your road trip.
 Make sure also to review our comprehensive list of add-ons.
-Choose enhanced insurance options for carefree motoring or take the effort out of driving with additional driver cover and a navigation system.
+Choose enhanced protection options for carefree motoring or take the effort out of driving with additional driver cover and a navigation system.
 We also have a range of child seats to secure younger passengers.
 Also remember that booking ahead with Sixt is the best way to land better car rental deals in Slovenia.

 Remember that both renter and any other drivers will need to have a valid driving license to rent a car in Slovenia with Sixt.
 If your license is printed using a non-Roman alphabet, such as Russian or Arabic, you will also need an International Driving Permit.
 We also require that you show proof of ID, in the form of a passport or valid ID card, when collecting your rental vehicle.